terra-campaigns/degenesis/campaigns/ConnectNikopol/BloodyMines1.md

 #### **A Possible Morning**

 Time dissolved in the dark.
 Morning?
 Evening?
 The mine cared little.
 Somewhere along the descent, we stumbled upon something unnatural.
 A root formation jutted from the rock — a grotesque finger, its nail cracked and yellowed.
-I knew its war, its menace.
+I knew its warmth, its menace.
 I warned them to leave it alone.
 I knew evil when I saw it.
 The old instincts, the ones that had saved me in countless battles, told me this thing would bring ruin.

 Then came the water.
 It happened again, and I remember well.